softwaremill/odelay/README.md

 }
 ```

-A delayed operation requires a `FiniteDuration` and some arbitrary block of code to execute.
+A delayed operation requires a `FiniteDuration` and some arbitrary block of code to execute after that delay.

 ### Timers